IhavenotComeToCompete/Pure-Random-Number-Generator-Love2D-LUA/README.md

 ---
-copy the above files in a folder and run either by dragging the folder on top of Love.exe or use visual studios with extensions to launch
+copy the above files in a folder and run Dice.exe

 Press "0" to generate pattern
 	- 10000 Squares